Invasive Zebra Mussels Found in Lakes Lyndon B. Johnson, Pflugerville in Central Texas

 Lakes McQueeney, Placid Also Added to Statewide List of Lakes with Zebra Mussels

-Note: This item is more than four years old.
+Note: This item is more than five years old.
 Please take the publication date into consideration for any date references.

 AUSTIN – Established, reproducing populations of invasive zebra mussels have been discovered at two new lakes in Central Texas, Lake Lyndon B. Johnson (LBJ) in the Colorado River basin northwest of Austin and Lake Pflugerville northeast of Austin.